 Kitty Marion took a keen interest in politics and in 1908 joined the Women's Social and Political Union (WSPU).
 She moved to Hartfield in East Sussex and was an active member of the WSPU branch in Brighton.
 In June she was arrested during a demonstration outside the House of Commons.
 She later recalled: "Two policemen, one on each arm, quite unnecessarily pinching and bruising the soft underarm, with the third often pushing at the back, would run us along and fling us, causing most women to be thrown to the ground."
+(5)

 In October 1909 she joined forces with Constance Lytton, Jane Brailsford and Emmeline Pethick-Lawrence and wrote a letter to The Times saying: "We want to make it known that we shall carry on our protest in our prison cells.
 We shall put before the Government by means of the hunger-strike four alternatives: to release us in a few days; to inflict violence upon our bodies; to add death to the champions of our cause by leaving us to starve; or, and this is the best and only wise alternative, to give women the vote."
 (9)

 During the 1910 General Election the NUWSS organised the signing petitions in 290 constituencies.
 They managed to obtain 280,000 signatures and this was presented to the House of Commons in March 1910.
 With the support of 36 MPs a new suffrage bill was discussed in Parliament.
 The WSPU suspended all militant activities and on 23rd July they joined forces with the NUWSS to hold a grand rally in London.
 When the House of Commons refused to pass the new suffrage bill, the WSPU broke its truce on what became known as Black Friday on 18th November, 1910, when its members clashed with the police in Parliament Square.
 Kitty Marion was arrested during this demonstration but she was released without charge.
+(11)

 Kitty Marion toured the country giving lectures and musical performances.
 She was billed as the "Music Hall Artiste and Militant Suffragette" and after one meeting in Colchester it was reported: "The awe experienced by the audience was quickly succeeded by delight, for the lady proved a charming vocalist".

 Christabel Pankhurst decided that the WSPU needed to intensify its window-breaking campaign.
 On 1st March, 1912, a group of suffragettes volunteered to take action in the West End of London.
 The Daily Graphic reported the following day: "The West End of London last night was the scene of an unexampled outrage on the part of militant suffragists....
 Bands of women paraded Regent Street, Piccadilly, the Strand, Oxford Street and Bond Street, smashing windows with stones and hammers."
+(13)

 Kitty Marion recalls in her autobiography that she broke windows of the Silversmiths' Association and at Sainsbury's at 134 Regent Street.

-Kitty Marion was found guilty and sentenced to six month's imprisonment.
+She was arrested, found guilty and sentenced to six month's imprisonment.
 Holloway Prison was full so Marion and 23 other members of the WSPU were sent to Winson Green Prison in Birmingham.
 She again went on hunger-strike and she was released after 10 days.
+(14)

-In July 1912, Christabel Pankhurst began organizing a secret arson campaign.
+In July 1912, the WSPU began organizing a secret arson campaign.
 According to Sylvia Pankhurst: "When the policy was fully underway, certain officials of the Union were given, as their main work, the task of advising incendiaries, and arranging for the supply of such inflammable material, house-breaking tools and other matters as they might require.
 Women, most of them very young, toiled through the night across unfamiliar country, carrying heavy cases of petrol and paraffin.
 Sometimes they failed, sometimes succeeded in setting fire to an untenanted building - all the better if it were the residence of a notability - or a church, or other place of historic interest."
 (15)

 In 1913 the WSPU arson campaign escalated and railway stations, cricket pavilions, racecourse stands and golf clubhouses being set on fire.
 Slogans in favour of women's suffrage were cut and burned into the turf.
 Suffragettes also cut telephone wires and destroyed letters by pouring chemicals into post boxes.
 Marion was a leading figure in the WSPU arson campaign and she was responsible for setting fire to Levetleigh House in St Leonards in April 1913.
 (29)

 As soon as she recovered she went out and broke a window of the Home Office.
 She was arrested and taken back to Holloway Prison.
 After going on hunger strike for five days she was again released to a WSPU nursing home.
 According to her own account, she now set fire to various houses in Liverpool (August, 1913) and Manchester (November, 1913).
 These incidents resulted in a series of further terms of imprisonment during which force-feeding occurred.
 It has been calculated that Kitty Marion endured 232 force-feedings in prison while on hunger strike.

 Kitty Marion was one of those members of the Women's Social and Political Union who disagreed with the policy of ending militant activities.
 She resumed her career as an actress but continued to campaign for the vote.
 As she had been born in Germany, the government decided to deport her from Britain.
 After protests from figures such as Constance Lytton and Emmeline Pethick-Lawrence, she was allowed to go to the United States.
 (36)

 In America she immediately became involved in politics and worked with Margaret Sanger, Lou Rogers and Cornelia Barns in publishing the Birth Control Review.
 She was arrested several times for violating obscenity laws in New York, and was imprisoned for 30 days in 1918.
 While in prison Kitty Marion met two other radicals, Mollie Steimer and Agnes Smedley.
 In 1921 Marion joined Sanger in establishing America's first birth-control clinic.
 However, the clinic in Brooklyn was closed by the police.
+(37)